Our wellbeing dogs can help improve mental health and wellness in your community

 People and dogs have been connecting naturally in many ways for centuries.
 Dogs provide emotional support, give people an opportunity for connection and can help with stress and anxiety.

-We are not a therapy dog organisation, instead we connect communities with wellbeing dogs.
+Similar to some therapy dog programs, we connect communities with wellbeing dogs.

 Our goal is to help your dog integrate into the community and achieve as many mental health benefits as possible.